-The topic of the 2021 CAFx Summer Schools is sustainable, inclusive and non-discriminatory architectural solutions in an urban, residential or rural environment.
+The topic chosen for the 2021 CAFx Summer School is sustainable, inclusive and non-discriminatory architectural solutions in an urban, residential or rural environment.

-CAFx is launching a global short film competition in 2021, focusing on the UN 'Leave No One Behind' agenda (LNOB) with the task of documenting inclusive and non-discriminatory design solutions in the participants' immediate environment, resulting in a mosaic of films of maximum 3 minutes.
+Following the Summer School, CAFx is launching a global short film competition, focusing on the UN 'Leave No One Behind' agenda (LNOB), with the task of documenting inclusive and non-discriminatory design solutions in the participants' immediate environment.
+The competition will result in a mosaic of films lasting maximum 3 minutes each.

-A major reason for working with the LNOB focus is the persistent forms of discrimination in the design of the built environment, indoors, outdoors, public and private.
+The LNOB represents a framework to tackle forms of discrimination that persists in the design of the built environment, indoors, outdoors, public and private.
 This includes discrimination against socially, physically or mentally vulnerable or challenged groups based on gender, age, ethnicity, sexual orientation, limited mobility or income.

-The two summer schools offer lessons in filmmaking and inclusive design as well as professional sparring on one's film.
+The Summer School offers lessons in filmmaking and inclusive design as well as professional sparring on one's film.
 The course is open to anyone interested in the intersection between film and architecture.
-This means both students and professionals with a background in professions relevant to both fields.
-Applicants are expected to have basic experience in working with film.

 During the Summer School x 2021, participants met up to eight times for online feed back sessions.
 Participants were introduced to sessions of lectures and tutoring in smaller groups and for online courses with different tutors.